Camping in Singapore

-When the day breaks, you can explore a 6-hectare mangrove trail, get lost in a maze garden, learn stand-up paddle boarding, or go for a pony ride at Gallop Stable.
+When the day breaks, you can explore a 6-hectare mangrove trail, get lost in a maze garden, learn stand-up paddle boarding, or feed some ponies at Gallop Stable.
 This will surely be a special date that you’ll look back on with fond memories when you grow old.

-4. West Coast Park – The king of playgrounds
+5. West Coast Park – Plenty of activities in the area

 West Coast Park is the play haven.
 Not just for young kids, but for everyone who’s a child at heart.
-There are 7 massive play areas – from a flying fox installation to a spiderweb maze, and even a ninja obstacle course.
+There are several massive play areas – from a flying fox installation to a spider web maze, and even a ninja obstacle course.
 Right beside it, you’ll even find a giant lawn where you can run freely and let your worries be set free on a kite.

-Area 3 is the heart of the park where all the main attractions are, and that’s where you can pitch your tents after applying online.
-Have a taste of the wild and admire the stars, but still have all the necessities of the 21st century life.
-With 7-11 closeby, bbq pits – reserve them for just $20 here – and supper options right across the highway, WCP is the epitome of 1st world camping.
+Area 3 is the heart of the park where all the main attractions are, and that’s where you can pitch your tents after applying for a permit online.
+Have a taste of the wild and admire the stars, but still have all the necessities of 21st century life.
+With 7-11 closeby, bbq pits – reserve one via AXS for $20 – and supper options right across the highway, WCP is the epitome of 1st world camping.

 There’s no camping without getting out of your comfort zone – apart from glamping, that is.
-And an overnight stay in a tent on Pulau Ubin is sure to keep you on your feet, as you’ll have to keep a lookout the rare wild boars… among other things.
+An overnight stay in a tent on Pulau Ubin is sure to keep you on your feet, as you’ll be far away from the comforts of the mainland.

 A 10-minute bumboat ride away, you’ll feel like you jumped into Back to the Future – SG version.
-It’s the last real kampung in Singapore, where less than 100 villagers still live the idyllic life of the 60s under old wooden roofs.
+It’s one of the last real kampungs in Singapore, where less than 100 villagers still live the idyllic life of the 60s under old wooden roofs.
 Staying overnight means you have time to ride up granite hills, explore Chek Jawa and its mirror-like tide pools, and immerse yourself in the rustic village.
-Just be sure to check the tides!

-You can make Jelutong or Maman Beach your home for the night.
+You can make Jelutong, Mamam Beach or the Ubin Living Lab Campsites your home for the night.
 If you’re new to camping, choose Jelutong as it’s right next to Ubin town and even has facilities for a campfire.
 While toilet facilities are available, the water isn’t suitable for drinking or bathing.
 So remember to pack dry shampoo and talcum powder!

 We might be a small city, but there’s still a ton of places we can go to escape and have little adventures.
 Remember there’s life beyond the web and many wonders of nature for us to explore a short journey away – we just need to pick a spot and get packing.

 Of course, you don’t want to get psyched up for a camping trip only to realise that you forgot to bring the most important thing – tents.
-Here, we give you the low-down on all the things you need to know about camping, from applying for permits to other life-saving tips!
+Here, we give you the low-down on all the things you need to know about camping in Singapore, from applying for permits to other life-saving tips.

-1. East Coast Park, West Coast Park, Pasir Ris Park – Campers above 16 years old with a valid residential address in Singapore can apply for a permit online or from any AXS station.
-Display the permit outside the tent at all times!
+- East Coast Park, West Coast Park, Pulau Ubin, and Pasir Ris Park – Campers above 16 years old with a valid residential address in Singapore can apply for a permit online or from any AXS station.
+Display the permit outside the tent at all times.

-4. These are the only places in Singapore where outdoor camping is allowed.
-Do note that camping is no longer permitted at Changi Beach Park, Noordin Beach in Pulau Ubin and Sisters’ Islands.
+- These are the only places where outdoor camping is allowed.
+Do note that camping in Singapore is no longer permitted at Changi Beach Park, Noordin Beach in Pulau Ubin, and Sisters’ Islands.